 December 15, 2017: The Empty Chair.
 This workshop will

 explore relationships through the empty chair.
-The empty chair
+The empty

-feelings towards important people in their
+thoughts and feelings towards important people in their

-January 19, 2018: Doing family therapy with individuals using
+January 19, 2018: Doing family therapy with individuals

-us explore family relationships, our
+workshop will help us explore family relationships, our

 "social atom," using role reversal, a technique which allows

 us to work with systemically with individual clients.

 February 16, 2018: Forms of vitality: This workshop will

-Attending to process allows you to tune into your clients' subtle
+Attending to process allows you to tune into your clients'

-be more present in your work.
+learn how to be more present in your work.

 March 18, 2018: The Diamond of Opposites: working with

 ambivalence in action.
 Ambivalence can be crippling

 because we can become stuck in indecision and put our

 lives on hold.
 This workshop will help you explore your

 ambivalence by putting it into concrete form.

 April 20, 2018: How to tell your story in action.
-This workshop will
+This

-and talk, scene setting, role reversal,
+including the walk and talk, scene setting, role reversal,

 doubling, and using the mirror position.
 Content will focus

 May 18, 2018: Telling our stories in action.
-This workshop uses
+This workshop

-action.
+our stories in action.
 Content will focus on loss.

 June 15, 2018: Termination: Saying goodbye in action.

 Ending relationships can be both gratifying and difficult.
-In this
+In

-concretizing gains through action.
+powerful by concretizing gains through action.
 Different

 ways to concretize thoughts and feelings will be explored.